-Where an illion customer or individual has not had an issue resolved to their satisfaction, illion provides the opportunity for these issues to be resolved through the its complaint handling process.
+Where an illion customer or individual has not had an issue resolved to their satisfaction, illion provides the opportunity for these issues to be resolved through its complaint handling process.

 Once a complaint is received a Complaints Handling Officer will be assigned to the complaint, they will acknowledge the complaint within five working days and then respond with written advice of the resolution as soon as possible thereafter: